arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

     # Check if the page is available in the cache
     page = cache.get_page(page_id)

-    # if the page is retrieved from the main-memory
+    # if the page is retrieved from the main memory
     # return the page.
     if page:
         return page